Closing Bell: Boxing black box simulations in the resource theory of contextuality: When is a function induced by a procedure?

 \section{When is a function induced by a procedure?}

 We now turn our attention towards answering the central question: which functions $\fdec{F}{\EMP(S)}{\EMP(T)}$ are induced by a probabilistic procedure $\fdec{f}{S}{T}$?
-We will build up to to the answer in stages: we start with the case where $T\cong\nn$ and the function $F$ preserves deterministic models, and then slowly add structure until we culminate with the full solution in Theorem~\ref{thm:mainthm}.
+We will build up to to the answer in stages: we start with the case where $T\cong\nn$ and the function $F$ preserves deterministic models, culminating with an answer in the deterministic case in Theorem~\ref{thm:characterizingdeterministicprocedures} and in the general case in Theorem~\ref{thm:mainthm}.